An 18-year-old Singaporean mum’s story

 Her fortunately thin frame also helped her to keep up the facade and her tiny belly made her pregnancy so inconspicuous initially that her school did not question her at all.
 The local teen only went for one prenatal check-up when she was five months pregnant and did without all the attentive fuss and fawning that mothers-to-be usually receive.

-The day before her expected due date, however, Pauline knew that she had to let the cat out of the bag and break the news to her parents.
+The day before her expected due date, however, Pauline, the teenage mother knew that she had to let the cat out of the bag.
+She had to break the news to her parents.
 Being a minor under 21 years of age then, she needed her parents’ signature on the hospital forms before delivery.

 That fateful night just one day before her expected due date, Pauline arranged to talk to her mother at 8 pm and they agreed to meet at the void deck of her block.
 With the support of two counsellors from Babes, a teenage pregnancy crisis service, she prepared herself to reveal her secret.